ranazsaad/QWeather_Forcasting/README.md

 ## Project Overview

-This project investigates the potential of quantum machine learning for temperature forecasting by comparing classical models with quantum approaches.
+This project investigates the potential of quantum machine learning for temperature forecasting by utilizing a dataset containing daily weather observations for Cairo, Egypt

 We implemented a **Quantum Neural Network** using Qiskit Machine Learning and benchmarked it against classical linear regression, achieving remarkable results with only 2 key features.